FormidableLabs/spectacle/README.md

 ## Getting Started

-The new best way to get started is by running `create-react-app my-presentation --scripts-version spectacle-scripts`.
-This will use `create-react-app` to create almost everything you need.
-This however, doesn't include publish scripts, and ejecting is required for fancy stuff.
+There are three ways to get started on your presentation.
+The first way is to run the following command in your terminal:

+`npx create-react-app my-presentation --scripts-version spectacle-scripts`

-The second best way to get started is by using the [Spectacle Boilerplate](https://github.com/FormidableLabs/spectacle-boilerplate).
+The second way to get started is by using the [Spectacle Boilerplate](https://github.com/FormidableLabs/spectacle-boilerplate).

+Both of these ways will give you everything you'll need to get started, including a sample presentation in the `presentation.js` file.
+You can change the props and tags as needed for your presentation or remove the `Deck` tag and all its content to start from scratch.
+From here you can go to [Development](#development) to get started.

-Alternatively, you can `npm install spectacle` and write your own build configurations.
+The third way to get started is by running `npm install spectacle` in your terminal and writing your own build configurations.
 We also provide full UMD builds (with a `Spectacle` global variable) of the library at `dist/spectacle.js` and `dist/spectacle.min.js` for more general use cases.
 You could, for example, include the library via a script tag with: `https://unpkg.com/spectacle@VERSION/dist/spectacle.min.js`.

-Note that we have webpack externals for `react`, `react-dom`, and `prop-types`, so you will need to provide them in your upstream build or something like linking in via `script` tags in your HTML page for all three libraries.
-This comports with our project dependencies which place these three libraries in `peerDependencies`.
+_NOTE: We have webpack externals for `react`, `react-dom`, and `prop-types`, so you will need to provide them in your upstream build or something like linking in via `script` tags in your HTML page for all three libraries.
+This comports with our project dependencies which place these three libraries in `peerDependencies`._

-But really, it is SO much easier to just use the boilerplate.
-Trust me.

 <a name="one-page"></a>

 ## One Page

-To aid with speedy development / kicking the tires on spectacle, we support using a simple boilerplate HTML page with a bespoke script tag that contains your entire presentation.
+To aid with speedy development we've provided a simple boilerplate HTML page with a bespoke script tag that contains your entire presentation.
 The rest of the setup will take care of transpiling your React/ESnext code, providing Spectacle, React, and ReactDOM libraries, and being raring to go with a minimum of effort.

 We can start with this project's sample at [`one-page.html`](./one-page.html).
-It's essentially, the same presentation as the fully-built-from-source version, with a few notable exceptions:
+It's the same presentation as the fully-built-from-source version, with a few notable exceptions:

 1. There are no `import`s or `require`s.
 Everything must come from the global namespace.
 This includes `Spectacle`, `React`, `ReactDOM` and all the Spectacle exports from [`./src/index.js`](./src/index.js) -- `Deck`, `Slide`, `themes`, etc.
 2. The presentation must include exactly **one** script tag with the type `text/spectacle` that is a function.
 Presently, that function is directly inserted inline into a wrapper code boilerplate as a React Component `render` function.
 The wrapper is transpiled.
 There should not be any extraneous content around it like outer variables or comments.